paulgrav/logstash-output-opentelemetry/README.md

 ## OpenTelemetry

-This plugin allows Logstash to output looks to an OpenTelemetry GRPC otlp endpoint.
-The default endpoint is http://localhost:4317
+This plugin allows Logstash to output looks to an OpenTelemetry otlp endpoint.

 Fields below are mapped as per the spec: https://opentelemetry.io/docs/reference/specification/logs/data-model/#elastic-common-schema